Home > Short-Term Health Insurance > Tennessee Short-Term Health Insurance

 Who can buy short-term health insurance in Tennessee?

-If you’re in need of health insurance coverage in Tennessee outside of the annual open enrollment period for ACA-compliant major medical plans (November 1 to January 15), your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliance plan.
+If you’re in need of health insurance coverage in Tennessee outside of the annual open enrollment period for ACA-compliant major medical plans (November 1 to December 15), your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant plan.

 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Tennessee.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you’re only going to need it for a few months before another policy takes effect.